nattts/postcard-shop/README.md

 # postcard-shop

-online postcard shop with the shopping cart. allows to chose a product abd add it to the shopping carttr
+allows to chose a product abd add it to the shopping cart.